 Neurosarcoidosis can appear in an acute, explosive fashion or start as a slow, chronic illness.
 Because neurosarcoidosis manifests in many different ways, a diagnosis may be difficult and delayed.

-There is no agreed upon standard of treatment for neurosarcoidosis.
+There is no standard of treatment for neurosarcoidosis.
 Doctors generally recommend corticosteroid therapy as first-line therapy for individuals with the condition.
-Additional treatment with immunomodulatory drugs such as hydroxychloroquine, pentoxyfilline, thalidomide, and infliximab, and immunosuppressive drugs such as methotrexate, azathioprine, cyclosporin, and cyclophosphamide, have benefited some individuals.
-While the use of corticosteroids and other immunosuppressive drugs is effective, these medications also have undesirable side effects.
-Side effects and experience with certain drugs may play a role in medication choices.
+Additional treatment with immunomodulatory drugs has benefited some individuals.
+While the use of corticosteroids and immunosuppressive drugs is effective, these medications also have undesirable side effects.

-The prognosis for patients with neurosarcoidosis varies.
-Approximately two-thirds of those with the condition will recover completely; the remainder will have a chronically progressing or on-and-off course of illness.
-Complications resulting from immunosuppressive treatments, such as cryptococcal and tuberculous meningitis, progressive multifocal leukoencephalopathy, and inclusion body myositis, may be fatal for a small percentage of individuals.
+The prognosis for people with neurosarcoidosis varies.
+Many with the condition will recover completely; others will have a chronically progressing or on-and-off course of illness.

 The National Institute of Neurological Disorders and Stroke (NINDS) along with other institutes within National Institutes of Health (NIH) coordinates and funds research into the disease mechanisms of sarcoidosis, predisposing factors, genetic underpinnings, and the potential for clinical therapies.